-Traditionally, marketers have thought of SEO as a vehicle to improve the visibility and Google rank of a brand-owned website to generate online traffic.
-However, SEO does more than just drive traffic to your site.
-So much more!
+Traditionally, marketers have thought of SEO as a way to drive traffic to your website.
+However, SEO does more than just boost traffic.

-SEO can help you to build your brand awareness.
-When you target top-of-the-funnel (ToFu) keywords in your keyword mix, you expand your reach exponentially.
+SEO is an ideal strategy to build brand awareness.
+When you target top-of-the-funnel keywords in your keyword mix, you expand your reach exponentially.
 As a result, you get in front of those audience members not yet aware or thinking about your brand.

 Furthermore, when you own page one of the Google SERP through your website, blog, and third-party sites (byline articles, interviews, features, etc.), you present your brand as a credible player in the industry.

 The more that your audience is aware of your brand, the more that trust ensues, helping you to boost your click-throughs from the SERPs and to achieve a higher ROI on your SEO investment.

 Forrester Consulting researched the SEO strategies of top companies.
 What they found related to brand perception and brand management may not be what you expected.